Get free weekly resources from us!

 Ask:

-• Why do you think it matters to God whether we are honest about who we really are or if we portray a false image?
+• Why do you think it matters to God whether we are honest about who we really are or if we portray a pretend or fake image?

 Say: It’s fun creating new noses.
-But it’s easy to create a false image of ourselves in other ways.
+But it’s easy to create a fake image of ourselves in other ways.
 Remember, God wants us to be honest about who we really are, both to others and ourselves.
 After all, God made each of us and values us all equally.
+And God loves you for the person he created you to be!

 giant-book-of-games-for-childrens-ministry (1)